 In addition, if a student is injured after school hours as a trespasser on school property, then there would be no viable legal claim.

 What About the School District’s Duty to Supervise?

 Injuries at school often result from a teacher or administrator’s failure to properly supervise and protect the students.

 Typical school injuries can include gym or recess injuries, science lab injuries, or student on student fights.
-In most of these cases, it can be argued that the teachers or even school administration was negligent for failing to properly direct or supervise the students.
+In most of these cases, it can be argued that a teacher or the school administration was negligent for failing to properly direct or supervise the students.

-Nevertheless, under Pennsylvania law, these negligence claims for failing to supervise and protect students are not permitted due to Sovereign Immunity.
+Nevertheless, under Pennsylvania law, most negligence claims for failing to supervise and protect students are not permitted due to Sovereign Immunity.

 Tim Rayne is a Pennsylvania Personal Injury Lawyer with the Chester County Law Firm MacElree Harvey.
 Tim has law offices in Kennett Square and West Chester, Pennsylvania.
 For over 20 years, Tim has been helping injured accident victims understand their legal rights and receive fair treatment from insurance companies.
 Contact Tim Rayne at 6108400124 or [email protected]